 People unknowingly with high blood pressure may experience spikes in their blood pressure, which can result in chest pain, strong headaches, poor exercise tolerance, and difficulty breathing.

-If you are experiencing any of these symptoms, contact your healthcare provider immediately.
+If you are experiencing any of these symptoms, contact your healthcare provider or blood pressure specialist for effective hypertension treatment and management for lasting results

 High blood pressure treatments primarily include lifestyle changes.
 These lifestyle changes include: